 With technology trends like wearable biometric devices and telemedicine in place, patient-centric healthcare is getting into the spotlight.
 Digitization has also cultivated more knowledgeable and informed patients who are likely to play active roles in the treatment plan prescribed by their doctors.
 The main challenge here for the companies operating in the pharmaceutical space is to form partnerships directly with the consumers and leverage the power of the new models in patient care.

-The venture capital flow in the pharmaceutical industry have been showing a declining trend in the past few years.
+The venture capital flow in the pharmaceutical industry has been showing a declining trend in the past few years.
 This trend might pose to be a major challenge in this sector considering the struggle to maintain growth.
 But the introduction of breakthrough technology such as telemedicine and biosimilars are expected to bring in more investments for this sector.

 The rate of drug approvals has been rather slow in the previous year, and this pattern is expected to continue in the current year also.
 The main reasons for the reduction in drug approvals could be the introduction of stricter guidelines or product-specific issues.